Creating an Object Storage Bucket

 For more information, see Object Storage Storage Tiers.

-• Tags: If you have permissions to create a resource, then you also have permissions to apply free-form tags to that resource.
+Add tags: Select if you have permissions to create a resource, then you also have permissions to apply free-form tags to that resource.
 To apply a defined tag, you must have permissions to use the tag namespace.
-For more information about tagging, see Overview of Tagging.
-If you're not sure whether to apply tags, skip this option (you can apply tags later) or ask your administrator.

 The bucket is created immediately and you can start uploading objects to it.
 Objects added to archive buckets are immediately archived and must be restored before they're available for download.

-• Creating a Standard default storage tier bucket
+• Creating a Standard Default Storage Tier Bucket

 By default, a bucket is created in the Standard Object Storage tier.
 You don't need to explicitly set --storage-tier.
 Standard is the primary, default storage tier used for Object Storage service data.
 Use the Standard tier for storing data that requires fast and immediate access.
 Standard buckets do, however, provide an option to assign and upload objects to different storage tiers (Infrequent Access and Archive), while remaining in the Standard bucket.